huynguy-db/arcion-docs/content/docs/Quickstart/arcion-on-premises-ui.md

 ---
-pageTitle: Get started with Arcion on-premises UI
+pageTitle: Get started with Arcion On-premises UI
 title: Arcion On-premises UI
-description: "Quickly get started with Arcion on-premises UI with our hands-on and step-by-step guide."
+description: "Quickly get started with Arcion On-premises UI with our hands-on and step-by-step guide."
 weight: 2
 ---

-# Arcion on-premises UI quickstart
+# Arcion On-premises UI quickstart
-This guide describes the general flow at a high level to create data replication jobs using Arcion on-premises UI.
+This guide describes the general flow at a high level to create data replication jobs using Arcion On-premises UI.

 {{< hint "info" >}}
-**Tip:**: The default username and password for the console is `admin` and `acrion` respectively.
+**Tip:**: The default username and password for the On-premises console is `admin` and `acrion` respectively.
 {{< /hint >}}

 ## Objectives